marijnh/Eloquent-JavaScript/14_dom.md

 A typical tree has different kinds of ((node))s.
 The syntax tree for [the Egg language](language) had identifiers, values, and application nodes.
-Application nodes may have children, whereas identifiers and values are _leaves_, nodes without children.
+Application nodes may have children, whereas identifiers and values are _leaves_, or nodes without children.

 {{index "body property"}}